MetOffice/git-novice/episodes/07-github.md

 You can get git to automatically set the upstream branch.
-This avoids having to run git push with the `--set-upstream` option the first time you push from a new branch.
+This avoids having to run git push with the `--set-upstream` flag the first time you push from a new branch.

 Change your git config using: